Operation Tun Tun: Cuban participation

 According to the Miami Herald, "activists have denounced that a number of the agents taking part in repressing opposition figures and protesters have Cuban accents", as "at least four passenger flights" have arrived from Cuba, according to local media.
 José Colina, a former lieutenant in the Venezuelan National Guard, told the Miami Herald that his military sources still in Venezuela say that some of the Operation Tun Tun searches and arrests are conducted by Cubans.

 Reception

-Political scientist and editor of Aporrea Nicmer Evans described the operation as "fascist", denouncing that they knocked on his door to ask him about deputy Germán Ferrer, husband of the attorney general dismissed by the National Constituent Assembly, Luisa Ortega Díaz.
+Nicmer Evans, Editor of Aporrea and political scientist, described the operation as "fascist".
+He recounted an incident in which a contingent of security agents from the Bolivarian National Intelligence Service (SEBIN) arrived at his home in Caracas to question him about the whereabouts of deputy Germán Ferrer – the husband of then-prosecutor Luisa Ortega Díaz.

 In 2020, constitutionalist Joel Rodríguez Ramos declared that Operation Tun Tun "presaged barbarism".

+Human rights organizations, investigative journalism outlets, and United Nations documentation described patterns of arbitrary detentions, forced entry into homes without judicial warrants, and use of vaguely defined charges such as “terrorism” and “instigation to hatred” to justify arrests of protesters and government critics.